coleenquadros/configuration/README.md

 * An example for a role that has this permission can be found [here](/data/teams/app-sre/roles/app-sre-slack.yml)
 * An example for the `app-sre-ic` User group permission which is also synced with a PagerDuty schedule can be found [here](/data/teams/app-sre/permissions/app-sre-ic-coreos-slack.yml)
 * An example for a PagerDuty schedule file can be found [here](/data/dependencies/pagerduty/app-sre-primary.yml).
+* An example for a PagerDuty escalation policy file can be found [here](/data/dependencies/pagerduty/app-sre-escalation-policy.yml).

 Notes:
-* Creating new User groups is currently not supported (User group has to pre-exist).
+* Creating new User groups is not supported (User group has to pre-exist).
 * In order to be able to use the `pagerduty` attribute of a `permission`, the relevant users (ones from that PagerDuty schedule) should have the following attributes in their user files:
   * `slack_username` - if it is different from `redhat_username`
   * `pagerduty_name` - if it is different from `name`